-Let’s make a pact to enter it with a more open, accepting and resilient collective mindset.
+Let’s make a pact to enter it with a more open and resilient collective mindset.

-By committing the right ideas and intentions to memory.
+By committing the right ideas and intentions to memory before we get there.

-Over the past decade Angel and I have written various “notes to self” like the ones I’ve listed below (all of which are now excerpts from our books), and then we’ve read and re-read them until they became ingrained in our minds.
-These memorized “notes to self” help us stay on track, by empowering us to make the best and most effective use of the ever-changing reality in front of us.
+Over the past decade Angel and I have written various “notes to self” like the ones I’ve listed below (most of which are now excerpts from our books), and then we’ve read and re-read them until they became ingrained in our minds.
+These memorized notes help us stay on track, by empowering us to make the best and most effective use of the ever-changing reality in front of us.

-We’ve passed these notes on to our course students and live seminar attendees over the years, and many of them have thanked us for doing so.
-I hope YOU find value in them today, too.
-And I challenge you to memorize at least a couple of them before the New Year.
+And we’re always passing these notes on to our course students and live seminar attendees too, and many of them have thanked us for doing so.
+So I hope YOU find value in them as well.
+I challenge you to memorize at least a few of them before the New Year.
 Turn these notes into wallpaper on your phone, or simply write the words down on Post-it notes and leave them in the areas where you can see them for the rest of the year…